Leibniz-HBI/ukraine_twitter_data/README.md

 You can use Git's sparse checkout feature: https://dev.to/kiwicopple/quick-tip-clone-a-single-folder-from-github-44h6

-If you're just interested in single days, the easiest way is to just download single files manually in the Github interface or automated with their url via curl.
+If you're just interested in single days, the easiest way is to just download single files manually in the Github interface or automated with their URL via curl/wget.

 ## Limitations